ScootKit/scnx-docs/docs/scnx/account-and-billing/faq.md

 ## Billing related {#billing}

+### What are SCNX Credits?

+SCNX Credits are a virtual currency on SCNX.
+You can purchase them in your [payment page](https://scnx.app/user/payments) and can redeem them for AI Credits, User Storage, [Server Upgrades](./../guilds/plans#upgrade) and other purchases on SCNX.
+You can not pay-out purchased SCNX Credits.

 ### How do I manage my subscription? {#manage-subscription}

 To manage your subscription, visit your [payment page](https://scnx.app/user/payments) on your dashboard.
 There, you'll